cyverse/cyverse-sdk/docs/set-token.md

 Obtaining an OAuth 2 authentication token
 =========================================

 Tokens are a form of short-lived, temporary authenticiation and authorization used in place of your username and password.
-To interact with CyVerse APIs, you will need to acquire one.
-Your Cyverse token will expire 4 hours, but can easily be refreshed.
+To interact Agave and other CyVerse APIs, you will need to acquire one.
+Each CyVerse token expires after 4 hours, but can easily be refreshed.

-The command to accomplish this is:
+On a host where you have configured an OAuth2 client already, the command to get a new token is:

 ```sh
 # From your terminal interface, type: